Finding an English Teaching Job in Indonesia

 Indonesians are very lively and energetic in class.
 Students love to talk, and while they’ve had plenty of grammar, they crave English conversation.
 In the classroom, they love participatory learning and welcome the use of games, media, and interaction.
 Be creative and active.
 This is very well received and you will get great results.

 As with the other countries covered in this site, it is possible to arrange a teaching position in Indonesia before leaving home.
 This is the best route to take if you prefer a more structured program, have strong qualifications, and are willing to commit to teaching for a certain length of time – usually a year to eighteen months.
 Although this is not as big an industry as in Japan, Korea, or Taiwan, many schools – particularly those associated with private companies – do recruit overseas.
 Write or fax your resume and credentials to these types of schools well in advance of when you would like to begin teaching.

 Being in the country to apply for jobs has the most advantages.
 Simply calling or showing up at a school is the most direct path to a job, and you won’t have to look far.
 As one Westerner who spent a year teaching in Central Java pointed out, while you try to arrange a position from home, a traveler knocking on the school’s door could be hired instead.
 You could simply get a copy of the yellow pages and look up “English schools.”
 In a big city like Jakarta you could be turning pages and jotting down phone numbers for quite some time!

-Wages at English schools may range anywhere from 1.8 million rupiah to as high as 3.5 million rupiah per month (US$800 - $1,500).
+Wages at English schools may range anywhere from US$1,000 – $2,000 per month.
 Schools outside of Jakarta may pay slightly less, but the smaller schools may offer a more challenging experience and the cost of living will likely be less than in Jakarta or Surabaya.
 Salaries vary according to experience, performance during a sample teaching session, how many hours you work, how popular the school is, and how many branches the school has.